 Johan Öhlin, Advanced Analytics, Optilon AB

 Johan Öhlin heads up the Advanced Analytics business unit at Optilon which focuses on applying Machine Learning and other advanced analytical technologies within Supply Chain for a wide variety of Scandinavian clients.
-Prior to joining Optilon, Johan was based in London for eight years working on planning and delivering data science and advanced analytical projects for the financial service sector.
+Prior to joining Optilon, Johan was based in London for eight years working on planning and delivering data science and advanced analytical projects for among others, the financial service sector.

 During his session, Johan will present real-world case studies around how machine learning processes provide recommendations for data quality corrections without the need for manual or human data quality detection or correction logic.
 Derived from these examples, the presentation then focuses on practical organizational usage scenarios and the quantifiable business value they accumulate.

 Se Johan Öhlin’s filmed Q&A where he answers to some questions about Advanced Analytics.

 Sabinije von Gaffke, nominated to Swedish Moderator of the year 2017, experienced journalist, TV host, and much more.
 She takes on the role to guide the audience and support the speakers.